My name is James and I’m here to share a Gerson Therapy story concerning my recovery from Lyme disease.

 Lyme disease rehabilitation without antibiotics is possible.
 I feel fortunate to have learned this important information, and the discipline to follow it through.

 My life has been given a second chance!

 About the Author

-James C. is a recovering Lyme disease patient living in San Diego, California.
+James C. is a recovering Lyme disease patient currently living in Colorado.
 He is an avid cyclist, and is passionate about educating fellow Lyme disease patients about the healing possibilities of the Gerson Therapy.
 Speak to James about his personal experience through our Recovered Patients Network.

-A shortened version of this story previously appeared in the May/June 2012 issue of the Gerson Institute’s bi-monthly newsletter, The Healing News.
-To subscribe to our newsletter and read many more articles on health, wellness and patient recoveries, become a member today!
+A shortened version of this story previously appeared in the May/June 2012 issue of the Gerson Institute’s newsletter, Healing News (no longer in print).
+Join our Gerson Email Club HERE.